 Currency risk is the risk of loss due to adverse movements in foreign exchange rates.
-The Bank is primarily exposed to currency risk through a currency mismatch between assets and liabilities.
-The liabilities of the Bank are predominantly ISK denominated deposits whereas a substantial part of the Bank's assets consist of foreign currency denominated loans to customers.
+The Bank is exposed to currency risk through a currency mismatch between assets and liabilities.
+ISK denominated deposits are the primary source of funding for the Bank whereas a substantial part of the Bank's assets consist of foreign currency denominated loans to customers.
 Net exposures per currency are monitored centrally in the Bank.